 It All Begins with Cooling

 Did you know that cooling can account for 40% or more of the energy consumed in a data center?
-And in most cases a high portion of that expense is wasted due to ineffective airflow.
+And in most cases, a high portion of that expense is wasted due to ineffective airflow.

 The most common method of data center cooling for IT equipment is to provide air to the inlets of the IT equipment at a volume and temperature that is adequate to cool the internal components.
 Guidelines for such metrics are specified in the ASHRAE thermal guidelines, which present the recommended air inlet temperature.
 This is the temperature of the air that is entering the inlet side of the IT equipment.

-The current ASHRAE Data Center Thermal Guidelines outline a recommended temperature range of between 18° to 27°C (64° to 81°F), at the IT equipment inlets.
+Current ASHRAE Data Center Thermal Guidelines outline a recommended temperature range of between 18° to 27°C (64° to 81°F), at the IT equipment inlets.
 This significant broadening in inlet temperatures from previous years was developed in conjunction with major IT equipment providers to reduce cooling operating energy costs.